 Taking layovers and waiting times in the airports, flights from Croatia to Greece can take anything from 4 to 6 hours, and sometimes even more!

-However, it is important to remember that no direct buses are connecting Croatia to Greece.
+However, it is essential to remember that no direct buses connect Croatia to Greece.
 It will be necessary to do some research to cross from one country to the other, traveling via North Macedonia or Serbia.

-The route Zagreb – Belgrade is probably a great option offering beautiful landscapes and a reasonably smooth ride.
+The route from Zagreb – Belgrade is another excellent option offering beautiful landscapes and a reasonably smooth ride.
 Bus travel from Croatia to Greece can take anything from 20 to 30 hours, depending on your final destination.

-The same applies to train travel, maybe faster than buses, and certainly much more comfortable, especially if you have more luggage than recommended however there are no direct and convenient train connections.
+Train travel is often faster than buses and certainly much more comfortable, especially if you have more luggage than recommended; however, there are no direct and convenient train connections.

-Unfortunately, Greece not long ago stopped all international train travel so it will be necessary to change trains at the border and even combine short traits bus travel to reach the different stations or crossing points.
+Unfortunately, Greece stopped all international train travel not long ago, so it will be necessary to change trains at the border and even combine short stretches of bus travel to reach the different stations or crossing points.

-This is probably the less convenient way to travel from Greece to Croatia, but…we agree, it still remains the most romantic way of travel in Europe, which currently needs a bit more organization.
+This is probably the least convenient way to travel from Greece to Croatia, but…we agree it remains the most romantic way of travel in Europe.

-Keep in mind that daily trains run from Zagreb in Croatia to Belgrade in Serbia.
-So this will be the best route to plan; once in Belgrade, you will need to change trains and travel to Thessaloniki in northern Greece, where you can either spend some time or directly jump on another bus to move on to the capital.
+Remember that daily trains run from Zagreb in Croatia to Belgrade in Serbia.
+So this will be the best route to plan; once in Belgrade, you will need to change trains and travel to Thessaloniki in northern Greece, where you can either spend some time exploring or directly jump on another bus to move on to the capital.

-Once in Athens, you can also reach any other point in Greece or get to the ports of Piraeus, Rafina, or Lavrio to get so some of the Greek Islands.
+Once in Athens, you can also reach any other point in Greece or get to the ports of Piraeus, Rafina, or Lavrio to get to some of the Greek Islands.

-Both from Thessaloniki and Athens, there are trains and buses to take you to other lesser-known regions in the country.
+There are trains and buses from Thessaloniki and Athens to take you to other lesser-known regions in the country.

 Car Travel From Croatia To Greece